 For the girly girl, try turning one of your fabulous heels into a shoe flower pot for your succulents.
 Why not go to your grandma’s closet to find a pair of her old vintage high heels and then repurpose it into a flower pot and re-gift it back to her!

 A little spray gold paint will go a long way to making this lovely gift.
 You might want to glue some small rocks inside the shoe in order to keep the soil from sliding down.
 Sparkle some soil and choose a variety of succulents to make a lovely greenery planter!

 Be gentle with this planter until the roots become established.

 4. Faux Galvanized Planter

-These faux galvanized planters are amazing!
+These faux galvanized terracotta pots are amazing!
 And a stack of them is a lovely addition to any patio.
 I would never have guessed that they were made with cheap plastic buckets.

-You’ll need some silver metallic spray paint, a 1″ PVC pipe to help with the stacking, a drill or utility knife, and some quick-dry concrete to give some stability to the bottom pot.
+You’ll need some silver metallic spray paint, a 1″ PVC pipe to help with the stacking, a drill or utility knife, and some diy concrete planters to give some stability to the bottom pot.

 Start with the bottom planter, slide the pole through the first two pots, then fill with soil and flowers. then add the next pots, one at a time.
 The trailing annuals look so colorful and so beautiful in this faux galvanized planter!